enwokedi96/Sentiment_Analysis/README.md

 # Sentiment_Analysis

-Utilizes pretrained naive Bayes and SVM model(s) to classify the sentiment of a comment into positive or neggative.
+Utilizes pre-trained naive Bayes and SVM model(s) to classify the sentiment of a comment into positive or negative.

-[comment]: ## Deployed
+[comment]: Deployed

 [comment]: (http://israel96.pythonanywhere.com/)